This syllabus is valid: 2020-08-24

 Credit points: 7.5

 Main Field of Study and progress level:

-Biology: First cycle, has less than 60 credits in first-cycle course/s as entry requirements
+Cognitive Science: First cycle, has at least 60 credits in first-cycle course/s as entry requirements

 Expected learning outcomes

 After completing the course, the student shall be able to:

 Knowledge and understanding

 Account for central concepts and methods in the field of interaction design.

 Assess, evaluate, discuss and construct graphic user interfaces based on aspects of usability, and relate these to aesthetic and product semantic criteria.

 Apply methods for, and independently conduct and evaluate, user studies with private persons, companies or organisations.